hajimen/p2ppcb_software/p2ppcb_ntcs/ReadMe.md

 The keycaps are row-independent uniform profile.
 So you can reallocate all 1u keycaps as you like.
 You can remap keycode by VIA, of course.

 Left and right bodies both have a Micro USB type-B connector.
-You can choose whichever you like and connect to your PC.
+You can choose one whichever you like and connect it to your PC.

-The hole on the cover around the USB connector is for BOOTSEL button of Raspberry Pi Pico.
+The hole on the cover near the USB connector is for BOOTSEL button of Raspberry Pi Pico.
 You can press BOOTSEL button via the hole to write new firmware.

 The LED keys in front of the space keys are for Caps Lock / Scroll Lock indicator.
-I map LANG2 / LANG1 on them (useful keys for Japanese) in QMK layer 0.
+I map LANG2 / LANG1 on them (useful keys for Japanese input) in QMK layer 0.

 The finger assignment shown in the figure below might look odd.
-"Typing method" says that you should press number row keys by four fingers including pinky, but I think it is outdated rubbish from the age of non-electric typewriters and professional typists.
+"Typing method" says that you should press "1/!" key by your pinky finger, but I think it is outdated rubbish from the age of non-electric typewriters and professional typists.
 They didn't use wrist rests because they should hit keys with adequate even force, like a pianist.
-If the hitting force is not uneven, the thickness of the letters becomes uneven.
+If the hitting force is uneven, the thickness of the letters becomes uneven.
 It was considered not the workmanship of a professional typist.
 So they hit keys by their shoulders and arms, not palms and fingers.
 In this case, the shortness of the pinky finger is not a problem because the upper arm moves and covers all the keys on a keyboard.